Why a WAF?

 A web application firewall (WAF) is a security module focused on applications themselves, providing highly granular and customizable logic for protecting both web applications and the underlying data.
 For example, many of the vulnerabilities a WAF protects from are common across many web applications.
 These types of vulnerabilities are well documented in Open Web Application Security Project (OWASP) and include SQL injection, cross‑site scripting, field/cookie validation, and others.

-Together, NGINX Plus and WAF:
+Together, NGINX Plus and a WAF:

 - Inspect traffic at Layer 7